sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 This ["Rust 101" talk by E. Dunham](https://www.youtube.com/watch?v=FMqydRampuo) is a _great_ video for learning about the language, its goals, and the community surrounding Rust.
 The community seems to be very creative and supportive, and I dig that they have a strong [code of conduct](https://www.rust-lang.org/en-US/conduct.html) that promotes "a friendly, safe and welcoming environment for all, regardless of level of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic."

-Rust's official documentation, referred to as ["the book"](https://doc.rust-lang.org/stable/book/), is a little messy but also well-written.
-In hindsight, I really should have gone through it more slowly before attempting to make this tic-tac-toe game.
+Rust's official documentation, referred to as ["the Book"](https://doc.rust-lang.org/stable/book/), is a little messy but also well-written (which reminder me a little of [\_why's poignant guide to Ruby](http://poignant.guide/book/), though it is [thankfully] not as irreverent).
+In hindsight, I really should have gone through it more slowly and thoroughly before attempting to make this tic-tac-toe game.
+In many ways my whining about how difficult Rust is at first blush (see below) isn't really fair to the authors of the Book, since I didn't read it close enough.

 For completeness sake here is their [homepage](https://www.rust-lang.org/en-US/index.html) and [Official Rust blog](https://blog.rust-lang.org/).
-[Rust playgorund](https://play.rust-lang.org) is their REPL, allowing you to run Rust in a browser-- ironically, it worked better in Chrome than Firefox 57 for me.
+[Rust playground](https://play.rust-lang.org) is their REPL, allowing you to run Rust in a browser-- ironically, it worked better in Chrome (v.
+62.0.32...) than Firefox 57 for me.

-In addition to skimming the first few sections of the book, I also did some exercises called [rustlings](https://github.com/carols10cents/rustlings).
+In addition to skimming the first few sections of the Book, I also did some exercises called [rustlings](https://github.com/carols10cents/rustlings), which were really helpful-- they felt more helpful than the Tour of Go, especially with their links to the relevant section in the Book and hints you could scroll down to.

 Lastly I will here give a shout-out to the [#rust-beginners IRC channel](https://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust-beginners) -- At one point I was so stuck I made [a share-able playground link](https://play.rust-lang.org/?gist=40257dc021809a8c8a6750ab2f133a8a&version=stable) and hopped into the #rust-beginners IRC channel.
 Even though there were only a few people active on a Friday morning, I got insanely concise help I needed.

 ![My IRC chat](/img/go-and-rust/irc-chat.png)